CGI-IUGS/geosciml/trunk/tools/GeoServer/schemas/README.txt

 This schema cache is intended for use by GeoServer and Eclipse.

-omx is added here as a convenience.
-It has not yet been published.

 catalog-expanded.xml is a version of catalog.xml with system/uri
 entries appended for each rewrite entry, for the convenience of Eclipse users.
 Because Eclipse (3.3) does not honour rewrites,